oceanprotocol/docs/veocean-data-farming/df-background.md

 Data assets that have veOCEAN allocated towards them get DF rewards.

-The data asset may be of any type — dataset (for static URIs) or algorithm for Compute-to-Data.
+The data asset may be of any type — dataset (for static URIs), algorithm for Compute-to-Data, or any other Datatoken token-gated system.
 The data asset may be fixed price or free price.
 If fixed price, any token of exchange is alright (OCEAN, H2O, USDC, ..).

 To qualify for DF, a data asset must also:
 - Have been created by Ocean Smart contracts [deployed](https://github.com/oceanprotocol/contracts/blob/v4main/addresses/address.json) by OPF to [production networks](https://docs.oceanprotocol.com/core-concepts/networks)